Best Execution and Order Handling Disclosure

 Overall cost of the transaction; and

-Prevailing market conditions, which includes the direction of the market for the security, the depth of the posted market, the last sale price and prices and volumes of previous trades, the size of the spread and the liquidity of the security.
+Prevailing market conditions, which includes the direction of the market, the depth of the posted market, the last sale price and prices and volumes of previous trades, the size of the spread and the liquidity of the stock, ETF or options contract.

 Order Handling and Routing

 WSII utilizes vendor-provided order management systems and routes orders to its Executing Brokers for execution.
-WSII utilizes the Smart Order Routers (“SORs”) to manage client orders routed to marketplaces or other trading venues.
+Executing Brokers may use Smart Order Routers (“SORs”) to manage client orders routed to marketplaces or other trading venues.
 Orders for stocks or options contracts listed only in the United States may be routed by our U.S. Executing Brokers to a marketplace, trading venue or liquidity provider.

 Hours of Operation

 WSII will accept orders for execution during the hours that markets are open for trading on regular business days.
 For stocks, ETFs and most options contracts, this is between the hours of 9:30am to 4:00 pm Eastern Time (or “ET”).
 Some options contracts are traded later into the day, and for those options contracts, we may accept orders later than 4:00pm ET. during regular business days.
-Orders received prior to market open (9:30am ET) or after market close (4:00pm ET) are queued and routed for execution during the next trading session.
-WSII follows the holiday calendar of the primary Canadian marketplaces for orders in Canadian-listed securities and the primary U.S. marketplaces for orders in U.S.-listed securities.
+Orders received prior to market open (9:30am ET) or after market close (generally 4:00pm ET) are queued and routed for execution during the next trading session.
+WSII follows the holiday calendar of the primary Canadian marketplaces for orders in Canadian-listed stocks and ETFs and the primary U.S. marketplaces for orders in U.S.-listed stocks, ETFs and options contracts.

 Orders received prior to the Primary Marketplace opening are queued for the opening of the Primary Marketplace on that trading day.